200427-Revature-Training/milton_reyes_p1/p1Checkpoint.md

 ### API Specification
 #### USERS && USER ROLES
 + get method to list users

+   Required to verify and set login status
-+ get method to compare user privileges
++ get method to match roles against users

+   Required to set privileges to employees or finance managers and display proper allowed sections in the web site
 ### Reimbursement && Status && Type
 + get method to list reimbursement requests

-   Users need to be able to see current and past requests
+   Users need to be able to see current and past requests && request status
 + post method to save a new reimbursement request and type

+   Users need to create a new reimbursement request
-+ post method to update reimbursement status
++ post method to update reimbursement && reimbursement status

+   Finance managers need to be able to update reimbursement status & assign the new status to the reimbursement request